FangYeeDS/36120-25SP-AT2-25677648-Experimentation/README.md

 </a>

 **Project Description:**
-As part of Open Meteo’s AI integration initiative, two machine learning models will be developed to improve weather forecasting for Sydney.
+As part of Open Meteo’s AI integration initiative, two machine learning models are developed to improve weather forecasting for Sydney.
 The first model is a binary classifier designed to predict whether rain will occur exactly 7 days from a given date.
 The second model is a regression model aimed at forecasting the cumulative volume of precipitation (in mm) over the next 3 days.
 Both models will be deployed as APIs on Render to enable easy integration with Open Meteo’s existing services.

 ## Project Organization